Fynthesizer/Forest/readme.md

 - Clearing trees only destroys the rendered object ✔️
 - Doesn't seem to run on Firefox 😢
 - Button text moves when you hover over it for some reason ✔️
+- UI gets a bit wacky when resizing on mobile

 Skybox courtesy of this sick skybox generator: https://github.com/wwwtyro/space-3d